krishxmatta/personal-website/content/index.md

 I'm an undergraduate student majoring in computer science with a concentration in machine learning and a minor in mathematics at Carnegie Mellon University.
 This summer, I'm interning at [Databricks](https://www.databricks.com/) on the Machine Learning Feature Store team.
 I have previously worked for or collaborated with: [NASA Goddard Space Flight Center](https://www.nasa.gov/goddard/) (2022), [University of Delaware Safro Research Group](https://safroresearch.blogspot.com/) (2021 - 2023), and [Roblox](https://www.roblox.com/) (2023).

 # Interests
 Academically, I'm interested in computer science, mathematics, philosophy, literature, and history.
-Casually, I enjoy strategy games (particularly card games), nature, horror movies, and many types of music (ambient, hip-hop, indie rock, jazz).
+Casually, I enjoy strategy games (particularly card games), reading, nature, horror movies, and many types of music (ambient, hip-hop, indie rock, jazz).

 # Read More
 Read more at: